Concerned about the challenges facing Future of Higher Education?

 Syllabus for “The History and Future of (Mostly) Higher Education” (readings were not required to join the Fordham lunch-time discussions)

-History and Future of Education Initiative
+About the History and Future of Education Initiative

 “Can 50 face-to-face courses, one massive open online course and more than 50,000 students working together change higher education?
 That’s what Duke University professor Cathy N. Davidson hopes, even as she embraces the technological issues of guiding an effort the size of a small city.”